1917–18 NHL season: Final standings

-Teams that qualified for the playoffs are highlighted in bold

-The Wanderers defaulted scheduled games against the Canadiens (Jan.
-2, 1918) and Toronto (Jan.
-5, 1918), while their arena burned down, these appear as losses in the standings, but the games were not played"The league did not accept the Wanderers' resignation immediately, electing to wait and see whether the team showed up for its scheduled match in Toronto on Saturday January 5. ...
-The deadline did expire, and the once-powerful team that had been known as the Little Men of Iron was thrown onto the scrap heap of hockey history.
-The Wanderers' scheduled games of January 2 and 5 were officially recorded in the standings as victories for their respective opponents, the Canadiens and Torontos." — Holzman.

 Playoffs

 NHL Championship

 Montreal had won the first half of the NHL split season with 20 points and Toronto had won the second half with 10.
 The two teams then played a two-game total goals series for the NHL championship.
 This was Toronto's first playoff series.
 These two teams split their ten-game regular season series.

 The series saw much fighting involving Bert Corbeau and Newsy Lalonde.
-Toronto won the series and won the O'Brien Cup.
+Toronto won the series.
+In 1921, when the NHA's dormant O'Brien Cup was reinstated by the NHL as an award to its league playoff champions, this 1918 championship was engraved on the Cup.

-Montreal Canadiens vs. Toronto Arenas
+Montreal Canadiens vs. Toronto Hockey Club

 Stanley Cup 'World Series'

 The championship series was played at Arena Gardens in Toronto.
 The games alternated between seven-man PCHA rules and NHL six-man rules.
 This was the first playoff meeting between these two teams.
 Toronto won all three games played under NHL rules, and Vancouver won the two games played under PCHA rules.
 Although Vancouver's Mickey MacKay was described as sensational in the fifth and deciding game, it was Corbett Denneny of Toronto who scored the winning goal and Toronto won the Stanley Cup.